Gulf of Mexico ‘dead zone’ to return this summer

 This summer’s forecasted dead zone may be slightly smaller than that of last year, though still on par with the average size.
 NOAA started measuring the dead zone 35 years ago.

+Last year, the dead zone in the golf was about 6,300 square miles – “equivalent to more than four million acres of habitat potentially unavailable to fish and bottom species,” the Environmental Protection Agency said.

-A dead zone forms when large quantities of algae accumulate in the water and eventually die, stripping the water of its oxygen content as they sink to the bottom.
+A dead zone forms when large quantities of algae accumulate in the water and eventually die, stripping the water of its oxygen content as the algae sink to the bottom.
 This leaves an insufficient amount of oxygen to support larger, more developed marine life.

+Form the surface, you wouldn’t be able to tell which part of the Gulf of Mexico is a dead zones, according to the Gulf Preservation Society.
+The water looks no different to our eyes.
+However, you won’t find many fish swimming there, since there’s not enough oxygen to sustain them.

 The EPA has committed to reducing the size of the Gulf dead zone and ideally, eliminating it altogether.
 Other organizations such as the Interagency Mississippi River and the Gulf of Mexico Hypoxia Task Force are working to fight Gulf hypoxia as well.
 They have set a long-term goal of decreasing the size of the Gulf dead zone by more than half its average size, hoping to reduce it to 1,900 square miles.